Finance-Grounded Optimization For Algorithmic Trading: Methodology

-} We examined different financial data modalities in perspective of algorithmic trading strategies (alphas)~\cite{Kakushadze2016}.
-For candlestick data we build alphas using heuristics, machine learning and deep learning models, comparing the influence of custom finance-grounded loss functions on alphas execution results.
+We study multiple financial data modalities from the perspective of algorithmic trading strategies (alphas)~\cite{Kakushadze2016}.
+Focusing primarily on candlestick-based market data, we construct trading signals using heuristic approaches, classical machine learning models, and deep neural networks.
+Our primary objective is to analyze how the choice of training objective—specifically, finance-grounded loss functions—affects the economic performance of the resulting trading strategies.

 {